Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 • Frequent vomiting episodes.

-• Excessive crying, refusal to eat (in babies and infants).
+• Excessive crying, and refusal to eat (in babies and infants).

 • Difficulty in breathing.